-In 2018, the festival is held nightly in May and June.
-On Sunday through Thursday nights, the festival is open from 7-11pm.
-On Friday and Saturday nights, it’s open from 6-11pm.
+In 2019, the festival is held nightly in May and June.
+It will be open from 6-11pm nightly.
 Due to the festival’s popularity, timed tickets are required on Friday and Saturday nights.

 For more information or to purchase tickets for the Philadelphia Chinese Lantern Festival, visit the festival’s website.

 Still not convinced?
 Scroll down to see even more photos of the Chinese Lantern Festival in Philly.
 Looking for more?
 Check out our favorite things to do at Christmas in Philly, our favorite breweries in Philadelphia, and the best places to get an authentic cheesesteak.